Celebrate Holi in Mathura & Vrindavan 2025

 Reaching Vrindavan from Mathura

-The nearest railway station is at Mathura (12km) and the nearest airport at Delhi (142km).
+The nearest railway station is at Mathura (12km) and the nearest airport is Agra Airport, approximately 60 km away.
 Taxis are available from Mathura railway station at regular intervals for Vrindavan.
 State buses connect Vrindavan to other neighbouring cities.
+Regular buses and taxis operate between Delhi, Agra, and Mathura.
+The drive from Delhi takes about 3 hours.

 This post was published by